Signed Into Law

 Which agencies enforce HB3556?

-HB3556 is enforced by Texas Parks and Wildlife Department (TPWD) and State Office of Administrative Hearings (SOAH).
+HB3556 is enforced by State Office of Administrative Hearings (SOAH) and Texas Parks and Wildlife Department (TPWD).

 Q

-The compliance urgency for HB3556 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3556 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q